Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 colnames(logretstocks) <- c("AAPL", "AMZN", "TSLA")
 ```

-Then, set the weights are they compose the portfolio.
+Then, set the weights as they compose the portfolio.

 ``` r
 #set the weights